misgana3/Project-final/README.md

+#project final

-# 💰misge Finance -  Finance App
+💰misge Finance -  Finance App

 This application supports financial inclusion and education in line with the Sustainable Development Goals (SDP), namely SDG 1 (No Poverty) and SDG 4 (Quality Education).